-Beyond WTO negotiations, the United States and other WTO Members in 2016 renewed their focus on the day-to-day work of the WTO's standing committees and other bodies.
-These bodies are supposed to promote transparency in WTO Members' trade policies, and they provided a fora for monitoring and resisting market-distorting pressures.
+The WTO provides a forum for enforcing U.S. rights under the various WTO agreements to ensure that the United States receives the full benefits of WTO membership.
+On a day-to-day basis, the WTO operates through its more than 20 standing committees (not including numerous additional working groups, working parties, and negotiating bodies).
+These groups meet regularly to permit WTO Members to exchange views, work to resolve questions of Members' compliance with commitments, and develop initiatives aimed at systemic improvements.
+They are also supposed to promote transparency in WTO Members' trade policies, and they provide a fora for monitoring and resisting market-distorting pressures.
 Through discussions in these fora, Members sought detailed information on individual Members' trade policy actions and collectively considered them in light of WTO rules and their impact on individual Members and the trading system as a whole.
 The discussions enabled Members to assess their trade-related actions and policies in light of concerns that other Members raised and to consider and address those concerns in domestic policymaking.
 The United States also took advantage of opportunities in standing committees to consider how implementation of existing WTO provisions can be enhanced and to discuss areas that may hold potential for developing future rules.